fetc90/bank_tech_test/README.md

 - Rspec
 ```

-# My Process
+## My Approach

-Here is an overview of how my programme works
+Here is an overview of how my programme works behind the scenes:

 ![alt text](images/diagram.svg)